bigmoves/goose/README.md

 ## Configuration Options

-**Note:** Goose automatically handles connection failures with exponential backoff retry logic (1s, 2s, 4s, 8s, 16s, 32s, up to max).
-All connections automatically retry on failure, reconnect on disconnection, and distinguish between harmless timeouts and real errors.
+**Note:** Goose automatically handles connection failures with exponential backoff retry logic (1s, 2s, 4s, 8s, 16s, 32s, capped at 60s).
+All connections automatically retry on failure and reconnect on disconnection.

 ### `wanted_collections`
 An array of Collection NSIDs to filter which records you receive (default: empty = all collections)